balaji-balachandran/inequity-in-CPS/README.md

 Inequity in CPS:

-Repository containing programs produced by Balaji Balachandran while working with Northwestern's Dr. Angel Alvarez and other interns to produce data analyses that highlight inequity within the Chicago Public School System to enact policy changes to address these inequalities.
+Repository containing programs produced primarily by Balaji Balachandran while working with Northwestern's Dr. Angel Alvarez and other interns to produce data analyses that highlight inequity within the Chicago Public School System to enact policy changes to address these inequalities.
 All programs are written in Python and utilized pandas, requests, selenium, etc.